prwhoeatsnonstop/guess-the-word-unit1-project/README.md

 - Variable to be declare first before using it in subsequent places otherwise it won't work(Not a verified fact, an assumption for now)

 //As of 1-1-2020
-- Manage to reshuffle arrays, but unable to add hints
+- Manage to reshuffle arrays
 - Notice that guessed letter has minor bug, after first letter, 2 commas appear instead of 1 comma to separate it from next letter
 - Added playlist as hints, yet to be able to play individual songs